Life Transitions

 Dry pigment on paper

 23 x 29 in.
+(58.4 x 73.6 cm)

 © 2023 Ed Ruscha

-Great choices for great returns.
+Great choices and great returns

 Category: Post War & Contemporary Art